The following topics will be covered in the Business Analysis Framework article

 - The business process modeling activity can be carried out in two cases:

-- Within As-is state, the current process is not disturbed much and minor tweakings can be done to get the desired improvement.
+- Within the As-is state, the current process is not disturbed much and minor tweakings can be done to get the desired improvement.

 - Within To-be state, or else the future state, there is a scope to change the business processes accordingly which will eventually improve the overall business process.

 It is really important to define a communication plan between the stakeholders and the development team.
-For a project to be executed successfully, a strong communication channel should be established where they can exchange the information.
+For a project to be executed successfully, a strong communication channel should be established where they can exchange information.

 A communication strategy is really important for the overall execution of the project.
-Within this process, a BA will engage with the stakeholder on a regular basis to evaluate certain key aspects of the requirements and also discuss regarding the status of the project execution.
+Within this process, a BA will engage with the stakeholder on a regular basis to evaluate certain key aspects of the requirements and also discuss the status of the project execution.

 Most of the meetings are carried out online and after every call, a business analyst should send out Meeting minutes, which is called as “MOM’s.
 It is essential to keep track of the discussions and eventually one has to make sure that they are stored in a secured place so that these files can be accessed at later point of time.

 Requirement management: Most of the time, the requirements do change according to business demand.
 So it is really important for the business analyst to keep track of the requirements and also the changes.
-This can be carried out by using “Requirement Traceability Matrix”.
+This can be carried out by using the “Requirement Traceability Matrix”.
 This is a template where the business analyst will be able to keep track of the requirement ( past, present, and future enhancements of a particular use case/ module)